-- 24. Permit Suspension/Revocation This permit may be suspended or revoked if the permittee: - a.
+- 30. Permit Suspension/Revocation The Board may suspend or revoke any permit if the permittee: - a.
 Knowingly makes material misstatements in the permit application or any amendments to it: - b.
 Fails to comply with the terms or conditions of this permit; - c.
-Fails to comply with any emission standards applicable to a permitted emissions unit; - a.
-Causes emissions from the stationary source which result in violations of, or interfere with the attainment and maintenance of, any ambient air quality standard; or fails to operate in conformance with any applicable control strategy, including any emission standards or emission limitations, in the implementation plan in effect at the time that an application is submitted; or - b.
+Fails to comply with any emission standards applicable to a permitted emissions unit; - d.
+Causes emissions from the stationary source which result in violations of, or interfere with the attainment and maintenance of, any ambient air quality standard; or fails to operate in conformance with any applicable control strategy, including any emission standards or emission limitations, in the implementation plan in effect at the time that an application is submitted; or - e.
 Fails to comply with the applicable provisions of 9VAC5-80-1100 et seq.

-(9VAC5-80-1210 F and 9VAC5-80-1210 G)
+(9VAC5-80-1210 G)

-- 25. Right of Entry The permittee shall allow authorized local, state, and federal representatives, upon the presentation of credentials: - a.
-To enter upon the permittee's premises on which the facility is located or in which any records are required to be kept under the terms and conditions of this permit; - b.
-To have access to and copy at reasonable times any records required to be kept under the terms and conditions of this permit or the State Air Pollution Control Board Regulations; - To inspect at reasonable times any facility, equipment, or process subject to the terms and conditions of this permit or the State Air Pollution Control Board Regulations; and - d.
+- 31. Right of Entry The permittee shall allow authorized local, state, and federal representatives, upon the presentation of credentials: - a.
+To enter upon the permittee's premises on which the facility is located or in which any records are required to be kept under the terms and conditions of this permit; - To have access to and copy at reasonable times any records required to be kept under the terms and conditions of this permit or the State Air Pollution Control Board Regulations; - c.
+To inspect at reasonable times any facility, equipment, or process subject to the terms and conditions of this permit or the State Air Pollution Control Board Regulations; and - d.
 To sample or test at reasonable times.